 We deliver the first 1000 face masks made by volunteers for people with hearing impairments

 These protective masks come with a see-through part to enable lip reading, which helps people with hearing difficulties to communicate with others.
 The initiative is part of the 'Volunteers against COVID', program, which involves over a thousand employees in Spain.

 Positive Energy+ will invest 4 million in 12 innovative projects to contribute to recovery after the coronavirus

-The Positive Energy+ platform estimates an initial investment of 4.2 million euros for the 12 selected startups — among 396 proposals received in 13 days — as a result of their urgent call to alleviate the impact of coronavirus through innovation.
+The Positive Energy+ External link, opens in new window. platform estimates an initial investment of 4.2 million euros for the 12 selected startups — among 396 proposals received in 13 days — as a result of their urgent call to alleviate the impact of coronavirus through innovation.
 The projects are from Spanish startups and offer ground-breaking and socially significant solutions for the new de-carbonised energy model in the face of COVID-19.